Just Add Water (company): History

-Just Add Water (Development), Ltd. was founded in 2006 by British career developer Stewart Gilray.
+Just Add Water was founded in 2006 by British career developer Stewart Gilray.
 The studio worked as a sub-contractor on a number of titles before moving onto its first unique project, Sony-published retro shooter Gravity Crash, in 2008.
-PS3 and PSP versions released in 2009/2010.
+PS3 and PSP versions released in 2009–2010.

-On 16 July 2010, Just Add Water announced they would start work on multiple Oddworld projects after signing a far-reaching contract with Lorne Lanning’s Oddworld Inhabitants to develop properties in the Oddworld franchise, a move Gilray describes as a "turning point" for the studio.
+On 16 July 2010, Just Add Water announced they would start work on multiple Oddworld projects after signing a far-reaching contract with Lorne Lanning's Oddworld Inhabitants to develop properties in the Oddworld franchise, a move Gilray describes as a "turning point" for the studio.
 Oddworld: Stranger’s Wrath HD, a conversion of the 2005 original, was released on 3 September 2010, updating Oddworld: Stranger's Wrath in HD with enhanced 720p visuals, more detailed character models, remastered dialogue, PlayStation Move Support and "additional bonus material."

-A collection containing all four original games called the Oddbox, for Steam service was released on 20 December 2010.
-Both Oddworld: Munch's Oddysee and Oddworld: Stranger's Wrath made their debut on Windows PC with updates including Steamworks, which integrated new features including stats and Steam Achievements.in 2010 for PC, then a year later for PS3, and then PlayStation VITA in 2012.
+A collection containing all four original games called the Oddbox was released for Steam service on 20 December 2010.
+Both Oddworld: Munch's Oddysee and Oddworld: Stranger's Wrath made their debut on Windows PC with updates including Steamworks, which integrated new features including stats and Steam Achievements.
+It was released in 2010 for PC, then a year later for PS3, and then PlayStation VITA in 2012.

 Just Add Water released Oddworld: Stranger's Wrath HD for the PlayStation Network on 21 December in Europe and 28 December in North America.
-They have released an HD Remake of Oddworld: Munch's Oddysee HD for the PlayStation Network which was released on 19 December in Europe and on Christmas Eve 2012 in North America.
+Another HD remake titled Oddworld: Munch's Oddysee HD was released for the PlayStation Network on 19 December in Europe and on 24 December 2012 in North America.

-Towards the end of development on Stranger’s Wrath HD, the team moved over to start development on what would become Oddworld: New 'n' Tasty for PS4, Xbox One, PS3, VITA, PC, Mac and Linux.
+Towards the end of development on Stranger’s Wrath HD, the team moved over to start development on what would become Oddworld: New 'n' Tasty for PS4, Xbox One, PS3, Vita, PC, Mac and Linux.

 Oddworld: New 'n' Tasty launched in July 2014 on PS4 to critical acclaim, with other platforms arriving in the months following.
 The title did well to beat its own 12 month sales prediction within 2 months of release.

-One of the next new instalments is a 2D HD remake of the Abe's Oddysee game, Oddworld: New 'n' Tasty! came out in the Summer of 2014 (beating its own 12 month sales prediction within 2 months of release) and had a public showing of pre-alpha footage at Eurogamer Expo 2012.
-They have announced that they will complete Oddworld: Hand of Odd, which is a real-time strategy online game which was halted in the early 2000s, and it shall be released as a free-to-play title.
+It had a public showing of pre-alpha footage at Eurogamer Expo 2012.
+They announced that they were planning to complete Oddworld: Hand of Odd, which is a real-time strategy online game which was halted in the early 2000s, and that it would be released as a free-to-play title.
 Oddworld Inhabitants have also stated that 'Squeek's Oddysee' is in pre-production phases, with Just Add Water as the developer.
 In April 2015, Oddworld Inhabitants announced that an all-new remake of Oddworld: Abe's Exoddus is in the planning stages and more information about the project will be announced later.